-Registration and Opening Ceremony: The first event at each tournament is registration.
+Registration and Opening Ceremony: The first event at each tournament is registration (this means "signing in" rather than registering your team, which happens months before).
 At least one representative of your team needs to arrive at the tournament site during the registration window in order to check your team in.
 Always be sure to contact your tournament host or AMTA Representative if you are running late.